DeanRuffin/Sydney-Ruffin-Portfolio/README.md

 Technologies used: HTML, CSS, Bootstrap, Javascript, JQuery, API

-Thank you for taking the time to look at my work, feel free to contact me here, on [LinkedIn](https://www.linkedin.com/in/sydney-n-ruffin-806170164/), or through [my portfolio](https://sydneynruffin.com/) about any projects or work you think I would be able to assist.
+Thank you for taking the time to look at my work; feel free to contact me here, on [LinkedIn](https://www.linkedin.com/in/sydney-n-ruffin-806170164/), or through [my portfolio](https://sydneynruffin.com/) about any projects or work you think I would be able to assist.